Excellence

 SIMULATION

-Residents at UChicago benefit from the use of our Airway Laboratory, ECHO Laboratory, and the Grainger Center for Simulation, where they can practice their skills in advanced airway techniques, imaging, and difficult patient scenarios.
+Residents at UChicago benefit from the use of our Airway Laboratory, Echo Laboratory, and the Simulation Center, where they can practice their skills in advanced airway techniques, imaging, and difficult patient scenarios.
 CA-1 residents have dedicated airway lab exposure during the tutorial month.
 Through the P.U.L.S.E. curriculum, residents are exposed to our ECHO simulators during the cardiac-themed educational block.
 Twice a year, residents are relieved of their clinical duties for a day to participate in high-fidelity simulations with CA-1s, CA-2s, and CA-3s, bringing together skill sets from all levels of training that doubles as a terrific resident bonding experience.
+Residents also participate in high fidelity simulation exercises at the Grainger Center for Simulation when rotating at Northshore University.